-Opened in 1993, Ulus 29 is the perfect place to view Bosphorus and the bridges of Istanbul from the restaurant’s terraces in the summer.
+Opened in 1993, Ulus 29 is the perfect place to view the Bosphorus and the bridges of Istanbul from the restaurant’s terraces in the summer.
 Ulus 29 centers on gastronomic concepts with traditional cooking methods to offer regional cuisine with seasonal freshness.
 The restaurant makes its own dry-aged meats as well as ice cream and pasta for an authentic experience when searching for where to eat in Istanbul.
 Opt for gastronomy-focused dishes, classic Turkish fare or sushi.
 A wine list of roughly 4,500 bottles includes labels Enjoy cocktails at the Teras Bar, or choose a lively evening at the Ulus Club 29 to dance along to international DJs on the weekends.

-At Râna, formerly known as Topaz, the best of Mediterranean and Ottoman cuisine come together.
+At Râna the best of Mediterranean and Ottoman cuisine come together.
 Overlooking the Bosphorus, the serene atmosphere of Râna recalls the stone it is named after in its geometric design that is complemented by modern decor.
 The restaurant offers two tasting menus: modern and traditional.
 The first comprises innovative dishes like goose liver terrine with cranberry marmalade and walnut, while the latter includes classics like Turkish ravioli with beef and strained yogurt.
 Râna’s wine list has acquired national recognition with an award from local magazine Gusto and the staff is happy to provide pairings on request.

 With Istanbul wedged between Eastern and Western influences, Banyan’s motto of “food for the soul” describes the Asian fusion fare it serves.
 Healthy cuisine with Asian roots is savored on the top floor of a historical building, offering striking views of the city below.
 Dishes like Sichuan pepper steak, duck satay and dim sum are just a few of the options on order to be enjoyed with tea, fresh juice or a cocktail.
 Whether dining indoors or outdoors, the lights of surrounding Istanbul are sure to dazzle from this local favorite.

 For expert French cuisine in Istanbul, look no further than St. Regis Brasserie.
 Housed in the luxury St. Regis Istanbul hotel, the intimate restaurant comprises both indoor and outdoor dining areas with elegant accents like oak, brass and onyx.
 The fare is seasonal, including contemporary, French-inspired dishes with a Turkish touch.
 An expansive menu includes a variety of salads, handcrafted pasta and sandwiches among appetizers and main courses.
 Try the St. Regis Brasserie meatballs or pan-fried black bream with a signature Bloody Mary from the cocktail menu.
-Be sure to leave room for dessert – the restaurant offers raspberry cake, rice pudding, tiramisu and mascarpone cheese cake.
+Be sure to leave room for dessert – the restaurant offers raspberry cake, rice pudding, tiramisu and mascarpone cheesecake.

-The signature of Istanbul, Maiden’s Tower stands proudly in the intersection of the Bosphorus where the two continents of Asia and Europe meet.
+The signature of Istanbul, Maiden’s Tower stands proudly at the intersection of the Bosphorus where the two continents of Asia and Europe meet.
 The tower’s history stretches back 2,500 years, with a wealth of legends surrounding its place in this extraordinary city.
 Now the tower serves as a café and restaurant, attracting guests from near and far for a romantic meal, business engagement, or even a wedding.
 With delicious breakfasts and international lunch and dinner menus, Maiden’s Tower can be enjoyed at any time of day.
 Live music and a friendly mood will accompany your meal, and with the Bosphorus on all sides, the views are magical.
 Indoors in the winter or outdoors in the summer, for a truly bespoke experience, ask for the exclusive booking options and enjoy Maiden’s Tower in unique style.